rintala/swedish-tea/content/blog/kattis-intro-2/index.md

 ![box-header](box-header-1.jpg)

 If you need a brief introduction to Kattis, i.e. part 1, please refer to <a href="/kattis-intro-1">the article</a> I wrote on this topic a couple of weeks ago or the <a href="https://youtu.be/V0PUy29vFd8">Youtube video</a> if you prefer your Swedish Tea in a more interactive format.
 Today, in part 2, we will go through how to handle input and output in Kattis using Go.
-However, the concepts apply to any programming language, [this guide](https://open.kattis.com/help) could be helpful if your working in another language and want the exact syntaxes for working with stdin/stdout.
+However, the concepts apply to any programming language.
+If you want additional help with the exact syntaxes for working with stdin/stdout in another language, refer to [this guide](https://open.kattis.com/help).

 1. [Kattis problem structure](#problem-structure)
 2. [Input in Kattis](#input)